campbelg/oclc-ui-project/README.md

 npm run mock-api
 ```

-The mock API will be running on [http://localhost:3001](http://localhost:3001)
+The mock API will be running on port 3001 and the path name reflects the structure of the data in /db.json.
+Try ```curl http://localhost:3001/posts/1``` from the command line.

 ### Start the development server